ontiyonke/Hack-School-Winter-Session-1/README.md

 For beginners you can should solve all of the listed short exercises and receive points for completing those.
 These are unrelated to the project skeleton in this repo.
 For intermediate/advanced students you can work on the weekly project with your team, and receive points for completing that.
 You can only get credit for one or the other, but not for both so choose the one most appropriate for your skill level.
 Please only submit one .zip file per team.
 Include the contents of your entire android project, and also provide your team access code (Found on Hack School Dashboard) in a text file.
 Otherwise you will not receive credit!

 ##Grading
-Projects will be due 1 week from the session, but we will accept late submissions taking some points for each day it is late.
+Submissions will be due 1 week from the session, but we will accept late submissions taking some points for each day it is late.
 The lateness penalty for an assignment that is submitted between N and N+1 full days late (where N is nonnegative) is 2^N % of the assignment's value.
 That is, the penalty is 1% for being up to 1 day late, 2% for being from 1 to 2 days late, 4% for being from 2 to 3 days late, and so forth.

 ##Beginner Exercises